preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 **Note!** All users that should have permission to see the analytics data must be added as Analytics readers: Business profil > Permissions > Users and groups > Analytics.

+If you need to set up additional geolocation DBIP databases, see this page: (linke to be added)

 These settings are available for Matomo analytics, in a business profile:

 .. image:: analytics-matomo-settings.png